 I've written about my family's love affair with Lake Tahoe, and if you missed the history and want to see some bad, old pictures, click here.
-Otherwise, we're going to move right past the big hair, nostalgia, and get directly to the latest food.
+Otherwise, we're going to move right past the big hair, nostalgia, and get directly to my favorite Lake Tahoe restaurants.

-Lake Tahoe is a very seasonal location and one of those seasons hasn't been too good to them lately.
-Because of this, many restaurants pay the price and fold under the weight of a winter without enough snow.
+Lake Tahoe is a very seasonal location.
+Because of this, many restaurants pay the price and fold under the weight of a winter with or without enough snow.
 I always hold my breath when I go to Tahoe every summer, my favorite time of year up there, to see if some of my favorites restaurants are still open.
 I was very sad to see Dragonfly in Truckee close this year.
-Where oh where will I get that fabulous sweet and sour eggplant dip or the curried flatbread.
-Luckily with closing, come openings.
-So here's a quick look at the current lay of the land and some of my favorite spots.
+Where oh where will I get that fabulous sweet and sour eggplant dip?
+Luckily with closings, come openings.
+So here's a quick look at the current lay of the land and some of my favorite Lake Tahoe restaurants.

 Marg's World Taco Bistro